Power of quantum measurement in simulating unphysical operations: Measurement-controlled post-processing

 A quantum instrument is a quantum operation that gives both classical and quantum outputs.
 Mathematically, it is described by a collection $\lrc{\cM_j}$, where each $\cM_j$ is a CPTN map and $\sum_j \cM_j$ is CPTP~\cite{khatri2020principles}.
 Given an initial state $\rho$, the quantum instrument outputs a measurement outcome $j$ and a corresponding post-measurement state $\rho_j \coloneqq \cM_j(\rho) / \tr\lrb{\cM_j(\rho)}$ with a probability $\tr\lrb{\cM_j(\rho)}$ dependent on the input state.
 When the measurement outcome from the quantum instrument is $j$, we multiply a coefficient $\a_j$ to the value obtained from the one-shot observable measurement on the state $\rho_j$.
 Then, the expected value of the output after classical post-processing is $\sum_j \tr\lrb{\cM_j(\rho)} \alpha_j \tr\lrb{\rho_j O} = \tr\lrb{\sum_j \alpha_j \cM_j(\rho) O}$.
 As in QPD, we repeat these steps for multiple rounds to obtain an estimation of $\tr\lrb{\sum_j \alpha_j \cM_j(\rho) O}$.
 We call this whole process measurement-controlled post-processing, which is visualized in Fig.~\ref{fig:model_comparison}(b).

 In the example presented above, the map $\sum_j \alpha_j \cM_j$ is the effective operation performed on the input state.
 While this decomposition looks a lot like the decomposition in QPD, the sampling overhead associated with it is $\a_{\max} \coloneqq \max_j |\a_j|$ instead of $\sum_j |\a_j|$.
-This is because $\a_{\max}$ is the largest magnitude among all the post-processing coefficients.
+This is because here we directly use the coefficients $\{\a_j\}$ in post-processing, and thus the largest magnitude among all the post-processing coefficients is $\a_{\max}$ instead of $\sum_j |\a_j|$ in QPD.
 Specifically, it can be directly verified by Hoeffding's inequality that

-one-shot measurements, or equivalently, copies of the input state, are required to make sure the prediction has an error smaller than $\varepsilon$ with a probability no less than $1-\delta$.
+one-shot measurements are required to make sure that the prediction has an error smaller than $\varepsilon$ with a probability no less than $1-\delta$.

 The major distinction between QPD and measurement-controlled post-processing that leads to the difference in the expressions for sampling overheads is that QPD encodes a fixed probability distribution in the decomposition coefficients, whereas the latter does not impose such an artificial probability distribution on the measurement outcomes.
 Instead, the probability distribution $\lrc{\tr\lrb{\cM_j(\rho)}}$ arises naturally from the the Born rule for the quantum measurement embedded in the CPTN maps constituting the quantum instrument, and the distribution varies from state to state.